 - Sprint Progress view - You can Connect to Github at the bottom of the Sprint Progress view as an admin to all open PR’s and last check-ins based on the most recent commit.

-- Integrations Page - You can also connect to Github on the integrations page which you can access by selecting a button that has your initials on it to see your options at the bottom right.
-After you select, you will be able to see integrations pop up above and can select that.
+- Integrations Page - You can also connect to Github on the integrations page which you can access by navigate to your avatar located at the bottom right.
+After that, select My Workspace and go to Integrations.
 Once you are in the integrations page, you can select connect on the right hand side of the page.

 Once you have selected Integrations, you can connect as shown below.

 After selecting connect, you will be sent to Github, to connect your Github data to Tara as shown here.

 Once you login and select what you want to install, your data will start populating in your Tara instance.

 Connecting Each User’s Github profile